JaredStanbrook/it-service-desk/README.md

-# IT Service Desk (Customer Logger) - Built with Hono, Cloudflare Pages and D1
+# Customer Logger - Built with Hono, Cloudflare Pages and D1

-This customer logger is designed to simplify the way students interact with customers.
+This customer logger is designed to simplify the way students interact with clients.
 Built using the powerful combination of Hono for backend logic, Cloudflare Pages for fast and secure hosting, and Cloudflare D1 for seamless database management.

 ## Features

--   **Customer Listings**: Access a comprehensive list of employees to easily find and learn about colleagues.
+-   **Customer Listings**: Access a basic list of clients to easily track who has visited the service desk.
--   **Dark Theme Mode**: Enhance your viewing experience with a built-in dark theme mode.
+-   **Dark Theme Mode (TODO)**: Enhance your viewing experience with a built-in dark theme mode.
 -   **Simple Authentication**: Secure your data with basic authentication provided by Hono/Basic Auth.

 ## Demo